Death of a Trading Floor, A Photo Essay

 Our bid lists now are ended.
 All our tranches,

-As I foretold you, are all worthless and
+As I foretold you, are worthless,

-Are written down to nil, complete rubbish.
+Written down to nil, complete rubbish,

-The cashflow models, the busted warehouses,
+Our cashflow models, our busted warehouses,

-The gorgeous bonuses, the great floor itself,
+Our gorgeous bonuses, the great trading floor itself,

 And, like our dried-up waterfalls,

-Leave not a Bloomberg behind.
+Left not a turret or Bloomberg behind.

 We are such stuff

-Is beset with accusatory depositions.
+Are rounded with accusatory depositions.

 Trevor Murray studied philosophy at Notre Dame, but found himself writing CMBS research for Bank of America in the 1990s during the infancy of that product.
 From there, he had a 15-year career with various trading firms and Wall Street banks structuring, trading, and writing about commercial real estate securitizations (i.e., CMBS and CRE CDOs).
 Trevor left his last such position at UBS in 2012 on less-than-friendly terms, sued the bank, and is locked in mortal combat with the Swiss firm in US federal court to this day.
 Trevor spends his time between court appearances servicing commercial mortgages for a major retail bank in Charlotte, North Carolina.